 Fear comes from the enemy.
 It is not of God.
 Fear causes us not to believe in God, which opens the door to dangerous thinking.

 Our adult children are being bombarded every single day with negativity and lies.
 Unfortunately, these lies can overtake our adult children’s thinking, and they begin to believe the lies.

-We need to pray over our adult children that the enemy’s lies will be exposed and the truth of God’s love and word will penetrate their thinking and hearts.
+We must pray over our adult children that the enemy’s lies will be exposed and the truth of God’s love and word will penetrate their minds.

-Mom’s have power in prayer.
+Moms have power in prayer.
 God blessed us with these children.
-I believe God expects us to pray over our children from the time we find out about them through all of our days.
+I believe God expects us to pray over our children from the time we find out about them throughout our days.